- What is CRICOS?

 Deferment, suspension or cancellation

-International students on a Student visa are not able to take a suspension of studies, or defer, as per University rules for domestic students, unless exceptional circumstances apply.
+International students on a Student visa are not able to take a deferral or suspension of studies, as per University rules for domestic students ,but a deferral or suspension may be granted where USC deems compassionate or compelling circumstances apply.

-USC International must be advised when a student changes or cancels their enrolment.
-International students can only defer or temporarily suspend their enrolment where compassionate or compelling circumstances apply.
-Any changes to a student's enrolment status must be reported to the Department of Education and the change may affect the student’s visa.
+USC International must be advised when a student changes or cancels their enrolment as changes to a student's enrolment status must be reported to the Department of Education and Training via PRISMS and the change may affect the student’s visa.

 The University's misconduct rules allow for the suspension of a student's enrolment for one or two semesters, or the expulsion of the student from the University.
-USC International is required to notify the Department of Education and DIBP of any suspension or expulsion for reasons of misconduct, and this is likely to impact on the validity of the student's visa.
+USC International is required to notify the Department of Education and Training and DIBP of any suspension or expulsion for reasons of misconduct.
+Before suspension or exclusion is imposed and any reporting is initiated, USC must inform the student of its intention in writing and advise the student of their right to appeal.
+Reporting suspension or exclusion to DIBP is likely to impact on the validity of the student's visa.

 Complaints and appeals

-Under the ESOS National Code 2007, international students have the right to access an appropriate internal complaints and appeal process.
+Under the National Code 2018, international students have the right to access an appropriate internal complaints and appeals process.
 This requirement is satisfied by the below grievance policies:

 - Student Grievance Resolution - Governing Policy